 Can I have a booth sale on a street corner?
 Yes, but only if the location is safe for girls and customer vehicles and if the Service Unit Booth Sale Coordinator has verified that the city will allow this.

 Can parent/daughter teams run a booth sale at a shopping center?
 Yes!
 Parent/daughter teams may run a booth sale for their troop provided it is reserved by the Troop Cookie Coordinator through the Service Unit Booth Sale Coordinator.
 Allow for time between shifts for rest and meal breaks.
-Parents must complete online Adult Booth Sale training and briefing by the Troop Cookie Coordinator before assisting their daughter with booth sales.
-The Troop Cookie Coordinator and parent must determine in advance if products being sold are to be additional girl sales, where the family is responsible for all product taken, or troop booth sale units, which can be returned to the troop.
+Parents must complete online Adult Booth Sale training and receive specific booth sale site information from their Troop Cookie Coordinator before assisting their daughter with booth sales.
 If products sold are troop booth sale units, parent must register as Girl Scout adult Troop Helpers.
-Please contact firstname.lastname@example.org if you need help registering for this role.
+Please contact email@example.com if you need help registering for this role.

 Our Service Unit doesn’t have any booth sale locations remaining.
 Can I go somewhere else?
 Yes, troops may book booth sales online throughout the Council jurisdiction.
 See your Troop Cookie Coordinator for details.

 Does my daughter get credit for cookies sold at booth sales?
 Yes!
-Check with your Family Guide and Rewards Flyer to see what level rewards your daughter has achieved.
+Review your Family Guide and Rewards Flyer to see what level rewards your daughter has achieved.

 Girls should refer to their order card for nutritional information about our Girl Scout cookies.

 Are all Girl Scout Cookies kosher?
 Yes.
 All Girl Scout Cookies are kosher.